-Examination of classical and contemporary views of the human person.
-Topics may include some of the following: human knowledge, emotions, thinking computers, talking animals, human reason, the immortality of the soul, free will, and others.
+A study of the human person.
+Topics may include some of the following: human knowledge, emotions, human reason, the nature of the human soul and its relation to the body, the immortality of the soul, free will, and others.
+3 semester credits

-PHI 311 Modern Philosophy: Early Modernity to Hegel
+PHI 311 Modern Philosophy